 You’ve probably heard of the Yucatan peninsula if only for its most well-known destinations, between Cancun with the older, fancier resort crowd frequented by tons of Canadian and American tourists, and then Playa del Carmen where you’ll find the younger and more rambunctious party scene.

 But the Yucatan is a diverse and beautiful state which merits a bit more time to get off the well-worn tourist track.
+This is definitely one of the best places to visit in Mexico.

 Here is a mix of lush, expansive jungles with little to no development for kilometers, with stunning white sand beaches that give way to the Caribbean Sea.
 Little islands dot the coastlines and ancient pyramids rise from the depths of the jungle!